hlynx/avatar-editor/README.md

-AngularJS directive for resizing avatar
+AngularJS directive for croping avatar from image

 ## Usage